-Figure 7.
-Sewer features map (OS & Thames Water, 2023)
+Figure 6.
+Sewer features map (OS & Thames Water, 2024)

 GeoSmart has undertaken an assessment of the location of sewer features within the vicinity of the Site.
-According to the Thames Water asset location plan there is a public surface water sewer, located adjacent to the north and east of the Site.
+According to the Thames Water asset location plan there is a public surface water sewer, located within the Site's wider blue boundary, adjacent to the east of the proposed development.
 Due to the close proximity, discharge to sewer is likely to be appropriate.